Riyuzakii/academic-kickstart/content/author/admin/_index.md

 +++

 I am an undergraduate researcher at the [CAR3S](https://www.cse.iitk.ac.in/users/biswap/CARS.html) research group at IIT Kanpur working with [Dr. Biswabandan Panda](https://www.cse.iitk.ac.in/users/biswap/).
-My research interests mainly lie in computer architecture and secure memory hierarchies.
+My research interests mainly lie in computer architecture and developing secure memory hierarchies.

-I've also had the good fortune of working with amazing professors like [Dr. Kanad Basu](https://engineering.nyu.edu/faculty/kanad-basu) and [Dr. Debadatta Mishra](https://www.cse.iitk.ac.in/users/deba/).
+I've also had the good fortune of working with other amazing professors like [Dr. Kanad Basu](https://engineering.nyu.edu/faculty/kanad-basu) and [Dr. Debadatta Mishra](https://www.cse.iitk.ac.in/users/deba/).
 I'll be spending 13 weeks of my upcoming summer at NYU Tandon School of Engineering, working with [Dr. Ramesh Karri](https://engineering.nyu.edu/faculty/ramesh-karri), as a research intern.

 Apart from my academic endeavours, I love to read fiction, especially written by 19th century European authors.
 I absolutely adore the works of Sir Arthur Conan Doyle, Bram Stoker, Mary Shelly and Jane Austen.